stheferrix/stheferrix/README.md

 ![banner](https://github.com/stheferrix/stheferrix/blob/main/pexels-aleksandar-pasaric.jpg)

-✨Hi there! 👋 My name is Sthefania (she/her) and I am a DevOps Engineer.
-I hope I will help you and enjoy t
+✨Hi there! 👋 My name is Sthefania (she/her)!

 I'm a geek 🖖 so I love games, series and movies.
 English is not my native language, fell free to correct me.